DavidLemayian/docs.globaleaks.org/CustomizationGuide.rst

 On page http://yoursite.com/#/admin/content, in the **Main Configuration tab** it is possible to customize the following options:

 - Initiative logo
-- Node name
+- Platform (Initiative) name
-- Node Subtitle
+- Platform (Initiative) Subtitle
-- Node Description
+- Platform (Initiative) Description
-- Node Footer
+- Platform Footer
-- Node Presentation
+- Platform (Initiative) Presentation
 - Tor Hidden Service
-- Tor2web Public Site
+- Public Site
 - Look and Feel Customization

-On page http://[…]/#/admin/content, on tab "Theme Customization" it's possible to customize the look and feel by uploading custom CSS.
+On page https://yoursite.com/#/admin/content, via the **Theme Customization tab** it is possible to customize the look and feel by uploading custom CSS.

 ..
 CAUTION::
   **Be aware that you can easily compromise a whistleblowers identity by embedding custom fonts, images from external sources, and links to other websites.
 This is especially important if you are making the platform available over HTTPS.**